Map of Boston Gangs & Hood Areas

 As many residents of urban communities in Boston are relocating to communities outside of the city, whether its towns like Taunton or Brockton, or elsewhere, there remains hoods like Academy, Heath Street, H Block, Lenox, Franklin Field, and others.

 Boston Hoods Map Key: Blue = South End | Red = Roxbury | Green = Dorchester | Gold = Mattapan | Black = Various Hoods

 *Make Sure To Leave Comment Below, especially if something is wrong or missing

-Short Story of the Boston Hoods
+History of Boston Hoods

 In the late 1940s and 1950s, white families started leaving Boston’s inner-city neighborhoods and settling in communities outside the city limits or near the border.